bigrobsf/websocket-chat/README.md

 ### Use-Cases

-WebSockets provide a true bidirectional (or full-duplex) connectivity between a server and one or more clients.
+WebSockets provide a true bi-directional (or full-duplex) connectivity between a server and one or more clients.
 The technology greatly reduces the load on servers by eliminating the need for long-polling and HTTP header exchange.

 We’ve demonstrated that we can use WebSockets to build a working messaging application, but what are some other use-cases for WebSockets?
 Does an app: